Oregon Secretary of State

 Oregon's elections are secure.
 The voting equipment is never connected to the internet.
 There are no routers connected to the tabulation system and there never have been.

-Oregon law requires random sampling hand counts or risk-limiting audits in all counties following Primary, General, and Special elections.
-All of Oregon’s 36 county elections officials conducted these reviews, which require hand recounts of ballots, for the 2020 General Elections.
-All reviews confirmed the certified results.
+Oregon law requires random sampling hand counts or risk-limiting audits in all counties following primary, general, and special elections.
+All of Oregon’s 36 county elections officials conduct these reviews, which require hand recounts of ballots.

 For further information on Oregon election laws and post-election procedures: